wasikuss/select2-multi-checkboxes/README.md

 # Usage
 Take look into `examples` folder to learn how to use it.

+NOTE: Examples use select2 repo as a library.
+Use `git submodules update --init` or simply unpack select2 to `libs/select2`.

 # Copyright and license
 The license is available within the repository in the [LICENSE][license] file.